 PRECISA UK MOISTURE ANALYSERS

 Precisa Ltd. is the leading manufacturer of thermogravimetric analytical measuring equipment.
-For the most accurate measurements and results, Precisa Ltd. excels with a wide variety of moisture analysers, which meet the highest requirements in research, production and quality control.
+For the most accurate measurements and results of moisture content, Precisa Ltd. excels with a wide variety of moisture analysers, which meet the highest requirements in research, production and quality control.

-Moisture and water content play an important role in the processing and quality of products as well as on the pricing of these products in many industries including pharma products, the food industry, agricultural sector, construction materials etc.
+Water and moisture content play an important role in the processing and quality of products as well as on the pricing of these products in many industries including pharma products, the food industry, agricultural sector, construction materials etc.

 Series 330 XM models all provide high quality, fast, error-free moisture analysis,using highest degrees of precision and measurement performance.
 Precisa’s Series 330 XM are easy to use, maintain and service friendly.
 Our moisture analysers are the result of Swiss precision in production and engineering, which guarantees robustness, reliability and an extensive life of error-free operation at highest levels of precision.